 - ‘Helpers’ at Ann Arbor’s HomeGrown Festival (the most fun of all!)

-If your community group would like a tour (we hosted the Ypsilanti Garden Club in July 2012), we’ll do our best to accommodate your group.
+If your community group would like a tour (for example, we hosted the Ypsilanti Garden Club in July 2012), we’ll do our best to accommodate your group.
 However, please understand (1) that our market days and/or family obligations will always be our first priority and (2) we cannot control the weather.

 Special Note: Being a Registered Dietitian (RD), Diana welcomes all dietetic students, interns, and educators.
 Please read information about the School to Farm Program developed by the Hunger & Environmental Nutrition (HEN) Dietetic Practice Group of The Academy of Nutrition and Dietetics (formerly ADA) before contacting Diana to discuss your interests and goals for coming to our farm so she can best meet your needs and expectations.